wp-plugins/microblog-poster/readme.txt

     and click on 'Create New App'.
     Note: If you can't click on 'Create New App', you need first to 'Register as a Developer'.
-    Then the creation of new app will be available.
+    Then the creation of new App will be available.

     2. Fill in your 'App name' and click continue.

-    3. Enter the required Captcha Challenge.
+    3. Enter the required Captcha challenge.

-    4. Once on the basic settings of your new app, for the field 'App Domains' enter your blog domain name (example: mydomain.com)
+    4. Once on the basic settings of your new App, for the field 'App Domains' enter your blog domain name (example: mydomain.com)
     In the field 'Website with facebook login' enter your blog url.